 Professor of Sociology

 I’m a sociologist based at Trinity Western University in Langley, British Columbia.
-My research focuses on cultural analyses of religion in Canada.
+My research focuses on cultural analyses of religion.
 I have written about immigration and religion, evangelicalism, Pentecostalism, and globalization.
 I teach courses on the sociology of religion, religion and culture, globalization, and theory.

 Explore this site to see the projects I've worked on and feel free to contact me with any questions you have about my research and teaching.